 “If there are breakthrough infections in vaccinated patients, then we will need to work through what we need to change in vaccine preparations to tackle these new variants, not unlike seasonal vaccinations,” The Kirby Institute UNSW Associate Professor Dr Stuart Turville says.

-Australians may need an annual COVID booster shot, at least for the next few years.
+Australians may need an annual Covid-19 booster shot, at least for the next few years.

-What are the benefits of having the COVID-19 vaccine?
+What are the likely side effects from the Covid-19 vaccine?

-Read more about the coronavirus vaccines at the federal Department of Health’s COVID-19 information site.
+Read more about the coronavirus vaccines at the Australian Government Department of Health’s Covid-19 information site.